To some people, vintage clothing might seem just a fashion trend. But to others, it’s their life’s work.

 Owning a vintage shop on Queen Street West isn’t easy, says John Christman.

-“The rent on this part of Queen Street has become way too expensive,” said Christman, one of the three owners of the Black Market.
+“The rent on this part of Queen Street has become way too expensive,” said Christman, one of the three owners of Black Market Vintage Clothing.

-The Black Market, in business since 1984, has two stores in the heart of Toronto’s fashion district at 319 Queen St. W. and 256A Queen St. W.
+Black Market Vintage Clothing, in business since 1984, has two stores in the heart of Toronto’s fashion district at 319 Queen St. W. and 256A Queen St. W.

 There used to be many more vintage clothing stores on Queen Street West, Christman said, but because the rent has increased on these small businesses, many of the stores have had to close.